Blog

 Unfortunately, in many cases, carbon credits are created based on scenarios where the injection of capital doesn’t result in additional carbon dioxide removal, or when that removal isn’t durable.
 This can happen, for example, when credits are sold for carbon removal associated with a forest that would have been preserved even without the additional carbon finance.

-Read the Carbon Direct analysis of the Voluntary Carbon Market in 2022 >
+Report: Carbon Direct analysis of the Voluntary Carbon Market in 2023 >

 What makes a quality carbon credit?